-Christopher Keller is an artist and youth advocate from Minneapolis Minnesota.
+Christopher Keller is a Minneapolis based emcee and youth advocate.
 As an adolescent Keller struggled deeply with identity, societal expectations and spiritual belongingness, and as a result was often in-conflict and/or in-trouble.
 At 17 he had his first profound experience with a ‘communal freestyle’.
-Not only did it become a positive outlet, but a tool to help him see clearer into his inner world and the interconnectedness of the human experience.
+Not only did it become a positive outlet, but a tool to help him see clearer into his inner world and interconnectedness of the human experience.
 Now at 34, his philosophy and approach rests on these two pillars: improvisation and community.

 Best known for his stream-of-consciousness approach to writing, free-styling and performing, Keller has cultivated a unique voice which draws from lineages of rap and folk and ranges from melodic choral arrangements to rapid-fire free-jazz deliveries often channeled in the form of story-telling.
 In addition to his solo releases, he was frontman alongside Micheal ‘Eyedea’ Larsen in Rhymesayers’ freestyle group, Face Candy.
 Keller is also co-founder of Minneapolis-based artist collective F I X, which released his latest release, Kairos: a two-part album with music by Graham O’Brien.

-As well as leading a residency-based Music workshop at Youth Space, Safe Zone, he currently works at Venture Academy Charter School, as a SPED paraprofessional, yoga instructor and Artist-in-Residency and Experiential field-trip Coordinator.
-Keller is recipient of the 2017 Artist Initiative Grant through the Minnesota States Arts Board where he will collaborate with Native Drummer & Singer, Alvin ‘Good-Heart Golden-Eagle Baker’ in a series of ‘Sunrise’ performances at Minnesota State Parks.
+As well as leading a residency-based music workshop at Safe Zone, an organization which serves youth experiencing homelessness, Keller currently works at Venture Academy Charter School as a SPED paraprofessional, yoga instructor and Artist-in-Residency/experiential field-trip coordinator, where he bridges connections between local artists and students.
+Keller was recently awarded the 2017 Artist Initiative Grant through the Minnesota States Arts Board where he will collaborate with Native Drummer & Singer, Alvin ‘Good-Heart Golden-Eagle Baker’ in a series of ‘Sunrise’ performances at Minnesota State Parks.